x0samnan/TwitterWeatherBot/README.md

 # TwitterWeatherBot

-A Twitter Bot which takes weather information using OpenWeather api and tweets it.
+A Twitter Bot which takes weather information using OpenWeather api and tweets it using Python3.

 Step 1)
 git clone https://github.com/x0samnan/TwitterWeatherBot.git